Guided tours

 The architects behind the project

-An international commission of five architects approved their project: Lucio Costa (Brazil), Walter Gropius (United States), Charles Le Corbusier (France), Sven Markelius (Sweden), and Ernesto Rogers (Italy).
-American architect Eero Saarinen was also consulted.
+An international committee of five architects approved their project: Lucio Costa (Brazil), Walter Gropius (United States), Charles Le Corbusier (France), Sven Markelius (Sweden), and Ernesto Rogers (Italy).
+Additionally, American architect Eero Saarinen was consulted.

 UNESCO’s Art Collection